 Next up is another Play Ball release, from 1941.
 It was the last major issue before WW2, and they upped their game by adding color to the cards for the first time.
 (However, they did use the same image seen in the 1940 Play Ball set.)

 DiMaggio is pictured in a posed shot as he swings a bat, while it’s seen as a short print, which adds additional value compared to other cards from the era.
 The color was added later, with a deep purple background and two shades of green to make up the field.
 It’s another strong card, and it should definitely be on your radar.

 1995 Joe DiMaggio Signature Rookies Baseball Card #JD2

 For a more recent option, we’re moving on to 1995.
 Unlike the earlier cards, this one has a ‘Joltin Joe’ auto, making it extremely popular with collectors.
 The on-card auto is signed in blue ink, filling a white section at the bottom.

 Another black-and-white card, the only color is found on the logos, such as the ‘Signature Rookies’ on the bottom of the card, and his name, which is written in gold chrome in a segment on the right-hand side.
 They’ve gone with a classic image of DiMaggio at the plate, which makes it fit in with the older cards on the list, at least in terms of style.

-Joe Dimaggio Baseball Cards: Buyers Guide & Investment Outlook
+Joe Dimaggio Baseball Cards: Buyers Guide, Investment Outlook, and Risk/Return Analysis

 Investment Rating: Buy (4.3 out of 5)